cristopher-d-delgado/brain_tumor_classification/README.md

 ![confusion_matrix_test](images/confusion_matrix_augmented.png)

 ### Next Steps

-Keep training the model on new images to achieve a better classification performance for meningioma and no_tumor images.
+1. Keep training the model on new images to achieve a better classification performance for meningioma and no_tumor images.
 Adding on, the model can be trained specifically only those instances in hopes to improve its learning capability for them.

+2. Change the diagnostic apporoach.
+Currently uses LIME but, there are methods to use the last Convolutional layer and upsampling to mask over the original image.
+There is a possibility this segments the tumors in a better way.

 ## References
 1. Brain Tumor - Diagnosis.
 (2012, June 26).
 Cancer.net. https://www.cancer.net/cancer-types/brain-tumor/diagnosis